daylinmorgan/clonmapper/md/methods.md

 6. Allow SPRI beads to come to room temperature.

-7. Add 80 $\mu$L (1.6X) paramagnetic SPRI beads and mix well with vortexing or pipetting up and down 10 times.
+7. Add 35 $\mu$L (0.7X) paramagnetic SPRI beads and mix well with vortexing or pipetting up and down 10 times.

 8. Incubate at room temperature for 5 minutes.

 9. Place the tube on a magnetic rack and allow solution to clear (5-10 minutes).

-10. Remove supernatant.

-11. Remove tube from magnetic rack and wash beads with 200 $\mu$L of freshly prepared 80% ethanol.
+10. While the tube is on the rack transfer the clear supernatant to a new tube without disturbing the bead pellet.

+11. Add 55 $\mu$L (1.8-0.7x) paramagnetic SPRI beads to the supernatant from step 10 and mix well with vortexing or pipetting up and down 10 times.

-12. Return the tube to magnetic rack and allow the solution to clear (5-10 minutes).
+12. Place the tube on a magnetic rack and allow solution to clear (5-10 minutes).

-13. Remove supernatant, repeat wash step, and remove supernatant.

-14. Allow the pelleted beads to dry until they have obtained a matte finish and minimal cracking in the bead pellet.[^13]
+13. With the tube still in the rack, aspirate the clear supernatant.

+14. With the tube still in the rack, add 180 $\mu$L of 80% ethanol and allow it to sit for 30 seconds.[^13]

+15. With the tube still in the rack, aspirate the ethanol and repeat step 14.

+[^13]: 80% ethanol should be prepared fresh for each PCR cleanup.

+16. Remove supernatant and allow bead to dry for no **more** than 5 minutes.[^14]

-[^13]: Do not over dry the beads, this can result in a loss of yield and quality.
+[^14]: Do not over dry the beads, this can result in a loss of yield and quality.

-15. Remove tube from the magnetic rack and elute DNA by adding 42 $\mu$L of nuclease-free water.
+17. Remove tube from the magnetic rack and elute DNA by adding 42 $\mu$L of nuclease-free water.

-16. Incubate at room temperature for 10 minutes.
+18. Incubate at room temperature for 10 minutes.

-17. Transfer tube to magnetic rack and collect 40 $\mu$L of purified PCR product after solution has cleared (5-10 minutes).[^14]
+19. Transfer tube to magnetic rack and collect 40 $\mu$L of purified PCR product after solution has cleared (5-10 minutes).[^15]

-[^14]: Beads may become trapped within the meniscus of the water.
+[^15]: Beads may become trapped within the meniscus of the water.
 Pipetting slowly will keep the beads against the wall of the tube and leave them in the remaining 2 $\mu$L of water.

-18. Quantify DNA yield with a high sensitivity fluorometry kit ensuring yield between 1-10 ng/$\mu$L.
+18. Quantify DNA yield with a high sensitivity fluorometry kit ensuring yield between 0.5-10 ng/$\mu$L.

-19. Load sample on to BioAnalyzer chip according to the manufacturer's protocol and ensure a clear peak around 225 bp.[^15]
+19. Load sample on to BioAnalyzer chip according to the manufacturer's protocol and ensure a clear peak around 225 bp.[^16]

-[^15]: If there are considerable peaks at 120 bp or less, SPRI bead cleanup can be repeated with 1.1X beads to further purify PCR sample, but this will greatly reduce yield.
+[^16]: If there are considerable peaks at 120 bp or less, SPRI bead cleanup can be repeated with 1.1X beads to further purify PCR sample, but this will greatly reduce yield.

 20. Submit sample for Illumina sequencing.